fniessink/toisto/README.md

 Make sure you have these prequisities installed:

-- MacOS (needed because Toista uses the say command for text-to-speech),
+- MacOS (needed because Toisto uses the say command for text-to-speech),
 - [Python 3.10 or newer](https://python.org), and
 - [pipx](https://pypa.github.io/pipx/).

-Install Toista as follows:
+Install Toisto as follows:

 ```console
 $ pipx install Toisto